 To apply please visit our Undergraduate Admissions Area.

-SUMMER HIGH SCHOOL PROGRAM 2014 •
+PRE-COLLEGE SUMMER PROGRAM •

 Live-in Resident Assistant for counseling and assistance

-2014 Course Offering
+Sample Course Offering

-Food, Culture and Society
+Food, Culture, and Society in Italy

-Introduction to Digital Photography
+Introduction to Fashion Photography

 Please note: The program will be confirmed 2 months prior to the program start date.
 Program participants are held responsible for all travel arrangements, we highly recommend that participants await program confirmation prior to booking travel.